\\\ Pet Travel

 The simple answer is ‘yes’ on most routes but owners are generally required to pay for their pet.

-Hover crafts operate and these are normally quick services such as the Portsmouth to Isle of Wight crossings.
+Hover crafts operate in the UK and these are normally quick services such as the Portsmouth to Isle of Wight crossings.
 These types of sea crossings allow dogs accompanied by their owner with collar, ID tag and lead at no additional charge.
 There are charges if the dogs foul anywhere in the craft or on port areas.

 Cats and small pets can be carried in appropriate sized hand carriers or crates.